malouski/Greys_Anatomy/content/homepage/services.md

 ---
-title: "Basic statistics"
+title: "Basic statistics & facts"
 weight: 2
 header_menu: true
 plotly: true
 ---

-The network of Grey's Anatomy currently consists of
+Using the wikipage data we've made a network of the characters in Grey's Anatomy.
+It currently consists of

 2137
 : nodes